thradams/CPrime-V1/README.md

 Your includes, macros, formatting, comments are preserved at the ouput.

+This compiler is written in C and it is already being used to generate itself.

 ## How can C' help?
 C' can **generate** and **maintain** code for you.